 ['0' '0' '0' '0']

 Close the bed_writer, writing the file to disk.
-If you use the ‘with’ statement, you don’t need to use this.
+If you use create_bed with the with statement, you don’t need to use this.

 See create_bed for more information.